COPENHAGEN MARATHON 2019 – KEY RACE FACTS

 Sunday, May 19th, over 13000 runners hit the streets of the Danish capital for the 40th Edition of Telenor Copenhagen Marathon.
 With its 13280 participants, this edition became the biggest marathon race in Denmark.

 The audience followed the 42K race with great excitement and simply went crazy while a whole line of records was broken.
-Let’s have a look a closer look at the marathon’s big names!
+Let’s have a closer look at the marathon’s big names!

 1. Jackson Kibet Limo, Kenya, 2.09,54 – the race record